gph82/mdciao/doc/installation.rst

 hands-on session
 ----------------
-For our workshop on 03.06.2020 you can download the sources from `here <http://proteinformatics.uni-leipzig.de/mdciao/mdciao-hands_on.zip>`_.
+For our workshop on 03.06.2020 you can download the sources from `herez <http://proteinformatics.uni-leipzig.de/mdciao/mdciao-hands_on.zip>`_.
 Please also see the note on :ref:`hk`.

 .. note::
  As almost any Python module, ``mdciao`` comes with some dependencies that will be installed along when installing ``mdciao``.
 If you don't want ``mdciao`` to alter the existing python installation, we highly recommend to create a separate, virtual python environment to install ``mdciao`` into.
 For beginners, see the below paragraph

 Installation via package manager
 --------------------------------